bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on two scales using YCrCb 3-channel HOG features plus histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]